Grid code specifications for power generating facilities

 Monitoring the operation of power plants is an important part of the supervision of the power system.
 Any discrepancies shall be investigated in cooperation between the Connecting Party, the Relevant Network Operator and Fingrid.

-Specific study requirements for power park modules connected in vicinity of Fingrid’s series compensated network
+Specific study requirements for power park modules related to risk of subsynchronous interaction

 Subsynchronous Oscillation Risk of WPPs Connecting to Finnish Series Compensated Network - White Paper